-Students must submit an application for readmission and appropriate fee by the priority date for the semester of application.
+To ensure timely review of applications, students should submit an application for readmission and appropriate fee by the priority date for the semester of application.
 See the "Priority Dates for Submitting Applications and Application Fees" table, page 67.
 Applicants classified as residents must submit a \$25 nonrefundable application fee, and applicants classified as nonresidents must submit a \$50 nonrefundable fee.
-If, meanwhile, the student has attended another accredited college or university, it is necessary for the student to have on file an official transcript of all academic work taken.
+If the student has attended another accredited college or university since attending ASU, it is necessary for the student to submit an official transcript of all academic work.
 Failure to report such attendance is considered misrepresentation and falsification of university records.
 In addition, it is considered cause for Records Hold action and withholding of further registration privileges.
 An applicant for readmission must have an ASU GPA of 2.00 or higher, depending on the college of the major.
 An applicant who does not meet this GPA requirement and is below good standing may need to undergo an appeal process.
-In these cases, the completed application for readmission may be subject to a deadline that is earlier than the readmissions priority deadline.
-Students whose GPA is below a 2.00 and who are applying to a college other than the one they had previously attended and students who were disqualified must submit an application for reinstatement in addition to the application for readmission.
-Nondegree applicants for readmission must have a minimum GPA of 2.00.
-If not, the applicant may apply for readmission to summer or winter only to raise the ASU GPA, or the applicant may apply for admission to a degree program for fall or spring through Undergraduate Admissions.
+In these cases, the completed application for readmission may be subject to a deadline that is earlier than the readmissions priority date.
+Students whose GPA is below a 2.00 and who are applying to a college other than the one they had previously attended and